jizt-it/jizt-backend-microservice/docs/source/summarization/1_introduction.rst

 #. **Post-processing**: the text produced by the model may contain small flaws.
 For
    example, some models are not cased, which means that they will most likely write all the words in lowercase.
-In this stage, we try to solve this kind of problems, in our case using a trucaser model, which is able to fix the text casing.
+In this stage, we try to solve this kind of problems, in our case using a truecaser model, which is able to fix the text casing.

 The following picture shows an overview of the different stages: